 Different Shades For Different Levels of Development

 Surprisingly enough, as we age, different shades of color can have different effects on our cognitive process.
-For example, warm bright colors have a complimentary effect on the minds of elementary school aged children.
+For example, warm bright colors have a complementary effect on the minds of elementary school aged children.
 Conversely, cool hues of the same colors will have a more positive effect on middle and high school students.

 When planning a color scheme it is important to strike the right balance between over stimulated and under stimulated.
 It can be a difficult at first but as time goes on you’ll get a better feel for how you should adjust the color in your classroom.